LizzyonGit/rates_r_us/README.md

 - Change the **Rating** field in the review form to five empty stars where you can select a number of stars, and convert it to a rating from 0 to 5.
 - For the **My reviews** page, add the edit/delete functionality and distinguish between approved/not-approved reviews, add pagination.
+- Add filter in **All movies** to select on genre etc.
+- The possibility for users to like a review.
+- **About** page about Moby Viesca.
+- The possibility for users to suggest movies to Mobie Viesca.
+- Add instructions in admin.

 ## Testing